Boone Exposed Lakebed: An Owner’s Guide

 There is no requirement for you to remove material that accumulates along the shoreline.
 In many cases, over time, the material decomposes adding nutrients to soil.
 However, please keep in mind that you cannot actively push the material back out into the water.

 Burning “wood waste” and vegetation collected from your own property—not brought in from other sites—is allowed on your own property as long as the local county permits it.
 “Wood waste” is defined by TDEC as any product which has not lost its basic character as wood—such as bark, sawdust, chips and chemically untreated lumber whose “disposition” by open burning is to solely get rid of or destroy.
 This should only be vegetation, and not household trash, tires or building debris (see definition for wood waste at back).
-Please click here for a list of prohibited or restricted items.

 There are times during the year when open burning is not allowed, and special burn conditions must be met and/or a permit may be required.
 This permit is free.
 Before you burn any vegetation please contact your local county forestry division to find out if there is a ban on open burning and to obtain a free permit: